elisa-amaral/Movie-Catalog/README.md

 # Movie Catalog

-This project is a movie catalog with the purpose of implementing asynchronous requests with JavaScript and XMLHTTPRequest (AJAX).
+This project is a simple movie catalog created with the purpose of implementing asynchronous requests with JavaScript and XMLHTTPRequest (AJAX).
 The movie list file is coded in XML.

 ## Screenshot